easystats/modelbased/paper/paper.md

 #> Predictors averaged: Petal.Length (3.8)
 ```

-But are these different species **significantly different** from each other?
+However, are these different species **significantly different** from each other?

 ## Marginal Contrasts